Ryan Kesler: Personal life

 Kesler and his wife Andrea have four children.
-The family resides in Huntington Beach, California during the season.
+The family resides in Huntington Beach, California, during the season.
 In the off-season, they live in Bloomfield, Michigan.
 His family's previous offseason residence was nearby, in his hometown of Livonia, Michigan.
 As of 2009, he kept a Ford Mustang at his parents' home in Livonia, which he enjoyed racing.

+Criminal charges

 On October 27, 2025, Kesler was charged with two misdemeanor counts of criminal sexual conduct in the fourth degree stemming from events that transpired on January 1, 2025; he was arraigned in Bloomfield Hills, Michigan, and entered a not guilty plea.
 Both counts allege that Kesler was engaged in contact with a 16-year-old child.
-The acts were "through force or coercion and/or" Kesler "(had) reason to know the victim was physically helpless."As a result of the charges, Kesler was suspended from his role as a youth hockey coach by both the Michigan Amateur Hockey Association and USA Hockey.
+The acts were "through force or coercion and/or" Kesler "(had) reason to know the victim was physically helpless."
+As a result of the charges, Kesler was suspended from his role as a youth hockey coach by both the Michigan Amateur Hockey Association and USA Hockey.
+The accuser, a friend of Kesler's oldest daughter, alleged they awoke to Kesler rubbing his foot on her crotch and his erect penis touching her foot; Kesler's legal counsel disputed the accuser's testimony, arguing the case should not go to trial based on inconsistencies in the accuser's story as it was relayed to police On December 4th, a district judge determined the case would go to trial after the prosecution successfully established probable cause.